Alejogb1/job-board/blog-data/how-can-i-find-the-similarity-between-rows-in-a-data-frame-in-python.md

 id: "how-can-i-find-the-similarity-between-rows-in-a-data-frame-in-python"
 ---

-Okay, let's tackle this.
+, let's tackle this.
 Finding similarity between rows in a dataframe is a common task, and it’s something I’ve dealt with quite a few times, often in the context of user behavior analysis or anomaly detection.
 The approach you take really depends on what you mean by "similarity," and that can significantly change the techniques you'll employ.
 I'll break down some common methods I’ve used, focusing on practicality and code examples.

 Essentially, you’re dealing with calculating distances (or, conversely, similarities) between vectors where each row represents a vector in a multi-dimensional space.
 The features in your data become the dimensions.
 Let's talk about a few options.

 Firstly, if you’re working with numerical data, the cosine similarity is a solid contender.
 It measures the angle between two vectors, effectively ignoring differences in magnitude.
 This is particularly useful when your raw feature values might differ in scale but the relative ratios between features are more important.
-Think of it like this: one user might watch a lot of content *overall*, while another watches less; cosine similarity cares about whether they *prefer* similar *types* of content, not just the total amount they consume.
+Think of it like this: one user might watch a lot of content _overall_, while another watches less; cosine similarity cares about whether they _prefer_ similar _types_ of content, not just the total amount they consume.

 I remember a project where I was analyzing sensor readings from industrial equipment.
-Raw voltage readings varied dramatically between devices but the *patterns* of changes were far more useful.
+Raw voltage readings varied dramatically between devices but the _patterns_ of changes were far more useful.
 The cosine similarity became invaluable in that instance, because it let me quickly cluster machines that were behaving similarly, regardless of the absolute voltage measurements.

 Here's how you'd typically implement it with pandas and scikit-learn: